Quantum dot: Fabrication

 The electrostatic potential needed to create a quantum dot can be realized with several methods.
 These include external electrodes, doping, strain, or impurities.
 Self-assembled quantum dots are typically between 5 and 50 nm in size.
 Quantum dots defined by lithographically patterned gate electrodes, or by etching on two-dimensional electron gases in semiconductor heterostructures can have lateral dimensions between 20 and 100 nm.

+The formation of quantum dots can be spontaneous when a semiconductor material is deposited on a substrate and a difference in lattice space exists between them.

+By means of advanced nanofabrication technologies it is possible to manipulate properties of the quantum dots, such as their interactions, shape, size and transparency.

+For example, when negative voltage is applied to a metal gate around a QD, as response, its diameter starts to be gradually squeezed, as a consequence, the number of electrons on the dot starts to decrease one by one, this could be made until there are no more left.

+The previous property allows to record the current flow as the number of electrons on the dot, this implies that the energy variates.